Unlocking the Secrets to Lease Renewals: 10 Surefire Resident Retention Ideas

 We know offering a free month of rent is daunting.
 After all, it directly affects your property’s income.

-Additionally, once you lose a renter, that means you have to start over with building trust and a relationship with the new resident — not to mention that you might have just filled the unit with a renter who pays rent late or damages the apartment.
+Additionally, once you lose a renter, you have to start over with building trust and a relationship with the new resident — not to mention that you might have just filled the unit with a renter who pays rent late or damages the apartment.

 4. Show Resident Appreciation Frequently